dskay3/NYTimesScraper/README.md

-# NYTimesScraper
+# NYTimesSearcher

 [![MIT License][license-badge]][LICENSE]
 [![Watch on GitHub][github-watch-badge]][github-watch]
 [![Star on GitHub][github-star-badge]][github-star]

 ## The Application
-This application scrapes articles from the NY Times homepage website.
+This application searches for articles from the NY Times homepage website.

 ## Technologies